-External confirmation is an audit procedure that generally provides persuasive evidence.
-Therefore, if an engagement team is unable to obtain responses to its confirmation requests, it needs to perform alternative audit procedures.
+If an engagement team is unable to obtain responses to its confirmation requests, it needs to perform alternative audit procedures.
 At the same time, the team should carefully evaluate whether the audit evidence obtained through alternative procedures is adequate and appropriate in view of the risks of material misstatement.